 Moreland Little League of San Jose defeated West Sacramento 7-0 and advanced to the West Regionals held in Vancouver, British Columbia, Canada.
 There, the team representing Northern California bested Rolling Hills of Southern California 3-2 and Kailua National of Hawaii 3-1 in the final; thus advancing to the sixteenth Little League World Series.
 At Williamsport, San Jose defeated Poitiers Post Little League from Vienne, France 22-2, and then Del Norte Little League of Monterey, Mexico 2-0 in the semi-finals.
 San Jose won it all when they shutout Jaycee Little League of Kankakee, Illinois 2-0 in the final.
 I wonder how Van Roth and his “drop ball” would have fared against a team like San Jose.

 Photographs of a fourteen and fifteen-year-old Van Roth expressed a disgruntled solemn visage of malcontent and teenage angst.
 I could see it in his eyes -- his windows of tempestuous anxiety; however, his journal entries and American Legion cap a year later painted an opposing picture.
 I could sense his will to win and passion for the game after his battles with Nolan.
 He became inspired by “The Great One.”

 The seeds were first germinated by the tall, quiet, hardworking Van Roth senior.
 His father “Pops” would tell him: if you want something done right, youʼll have to do it yourself.
 His son would have to strike them all out -- every damn one of them.
 This would become his recipe for victory -- his guarantee of a championship.
-I had peeked into his soul, witnessed the young ballplayerʼs conscious awarenesses, and uncovered the first traits of this philosophical-ballplayer.
+I had peeked into his soul, sensed the young ballplayerʼs conscious awareness and uncovered the first traits of this existential-ballplayer.

 A BALLPLAYER'S SOUL